Superrehtard/old_diaspora_wiki/Installing-on-Ubuntu.md

 ### Install everything from APT (more info in the Appendix):

-_It is recommended that you install rvm from source since Ubuntu's version is lagging._

-To install rvm from source, execute the following command:

-    curl -L get.rvm.io | bash -s stable --auto

 If you're going through a proxy, add the following to the ~/.curlrc file:

     proxy=host:port